Supernova-PulsarAIGeorgia/sentiment-analysis/README.md

 [IntentClassification.ipynb](https://github.com/Supernova-PulsarAIGeorgia/sentiment-analysis/blob/main/model_training/IntentClassification.ipynb) contains model training code.

 ### Model Folder
-After training,save all the neccasery model files to the "model" folder.
+After training,save all the necessary model files to the "model" folder.

-Also you can [download](https://drive.google.com/drive/u/1/folders/1K6ZrM8lqqa2t80TiYk_Kj9-glVGNi-Qf) our trained model(only pytroch_model.bin(model weights)) and add it to the "model" folder.
+Also you can [download](https://drive.google.com/drive/u/1/folders/1K6ZrM8lqqa2t80TiYk_Kj9-glVGNi-Qf) all the necessary files and add it to the "model" folder.

 ### App